We know this is a lot to read, but to know our story is to understand the value of our reclaimed wood. Enjoy.

 Once in our 9-acre yard, the timbers or planks are labeled, digitally cataloged, and stacked until needed.
 Once selected, the piece is moved to our denailing station where any metal artifacts are removed by hand using metal detectors.
 What happens next depends on your project.

-Some timbers will continue their journey as part of a new timber structure, where they remain ‘as found’, celebrating the original patina, weathered grey color, original milling marks and other signs of previous life.
+Some timbers will continue their journey as part of a new timber structure, where they remain ‘as found’, celebrating the original patina, weathered color, antique milling marks and other signs of previous life.

 A majority of the timbers will move on to the head saw, then the resaw where they’re milled into board stock repurposing the antique wood into paneling, flooring, fixtures, and more to be used in commercial and residential spaces.